 That Air-Temp, I assure you, hummed no louder than a cat and made breezes that would bring joy to the denizens of Siberia.
 During those long, hot summers so long ago, Meyer’s room was 53 degrees Fahrenheit.

 Meyer T Meyer.

 Taker of two lives.

 A softball player of no mean repute.
 A madman.
 A walrus with one eye, kin of hundreds of dying, almost relatives.
 Philosopher without portfolio.
 Lucky and rich.
 A Red Sox fan to the end.

 Lover of Joch-e-bed who also slit Pierce’s throat.
-And if, in the scheme of things, you might imagine that Pierce’s throat deserved slitting more than only a few hundred other people on the planet—even if you made that argument and made it well, there is this: who would not have loved Joch-e-bed?
+And if, in the scheme of things, you might imagine that Pierce’s throat deserved slitting less than only a few hundred people on the planet—even if you made that argument and made it well, there is this: who would not have loved Joch-e-bed?